GalaluddinOwais/User-Interface-Interacting-With-Terminal-Commands/README.md

 # About the project
-#### This project provides a graphical user interface with options that abstract interactions with the Ubuntu terminal, offering a straightforward way to navigate through directories and perform various file and directory operations, including creation, deletion, and creaeting a shortcut
+#### This project provides a graphical user interface with options that abstract interactions with the Ubuntu terminal, offering a straightforward way to navigate through directories and perform various file and directory operations, including creation, deletion, and creating a shortcut

 # Key Achievements